vuejs/vuepress/packages/docs/docs/guide/markdown.md

 ## Line Numbers

-You can enable line numbers for each code blocks via config:
+You can enable line numbers for each code block via config:

 ``` js
 module.exports = {